A New Invasive Pest in Hawaii

 Damage It Causes

-The adult CRB damages coconut palms.
+The adult CRB damages coconut and other palms.
 They bore into the center of the crown (or top), where they injure young, growing tissue and feed on the sap.
 This damage can significantly reduce coconut production and kill the palms.
 Younger palms are more vulnerable than mature ones.

 Coconut palms are an important part of Hawaii’s ecosystem, nursery industry, and iconic scenery.
 Their beauty is treasured by residents and tourists alike.
 Pacific Islanders deeply value the coconut palm for its cultural importance.
 It was one of the useful plants the original Polynesians brought to Hawaii on their voyaging canoes.
 That’s why Hawaiians like to call coconut palms and other Polynesian-transported plants “canoe plants.”

-The CRB has also been recorded feeding on economically important commercial crops such as bananas, sugarcane, papayas, sisal, pineapples, and date palms.
-If the pest were to be introduced into the continental United States, it could damage date palm crops.
+The CRB has also been recorded feeding on economically important commercial crops such as bananas, sugarcane, papayas, sisal, pineapples, taro and date palms.
+If the pest were to be introduced into the continental United States, it could damage date palm production.
 California is the primary U.S. commercial fresh date producer, with a crop valued at nearly $41.7 million in 2012.
 Although a net importer of dates, fresh or dried, the United States exports between 5,000 and 6,000 tons of dates annually.
-Date palms are also produced in Sonora and Baja California in Mexico.
+Date palms are also produced in Arizona, Sonora and Baja California in Mexico.